cyclikal/cyckei/docs/usage.rst

 Creating Scripts
 ----------------

-Scripts can be created in the separate explorer application.
+Scripts can be created in the user's preferred editor or in the separate explorer application.
 This editor will automatically load the default included scripts, but can be used to open and edit any local files.

 .. figure:: _static/images/explorer-scripts.png